dicksont/string-etc/README.md

 ### Node loader

 Using a wrapper on Node ensures safety.
 However, it does introduce a speed bump in that a extra function call must be required before the string can be operated.
-Calls to library methods with a single source string would require nesting.

 If safety is not an issue, you can use the direct syntax in Node as well with a loader call.
 For example: